Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Experiments

 \subsection{Grey-Box Methods}

-The benchmarking results on grey-box models are illustrated in Table~\ref{tab:results-grey-box}.
-For pseudo-grey-box modeling, it can be observed that 1) Regarding different gain computer models, static gain with a soft knee generally performs better with different level detectors.
-This illustrates the model's explainability since the analog module in the SSL-G-Bus compressor uses a soft knee where the knee width will automatically be computed by an internal algorithm based on the threshold and ratio~\footnote{ \href{https://www.solidstatelogic.com/assets/uploads/downloads/SSL_500_Series_G_Comp_Module_User_Guide.pdf}{https://www.solidstatelogic.com/assets}}.
-2) Regarding various level detectors, using the switching one-pole filter generally gives the best results, followed by using a simple one-pole filter.
-Using RNN-modulated one-pole filters, on the other hand, performs comparably worse.
-We speculate this is because, unlike the LA-2A compressor, where the optical circuit modules will bring a lot of non-linear distortion and coloration to the resulting audio, our VCA compressor uses simple level detectors; thus, switching to a more complex RNN-based model damages the performance.
-3) Regarding different test sets, a comparable performance gap exists between the seen and unseen distributions.
-This is also because of the changing compressor curve in the analog module~\footnoteref{mannal}, making it hard for grey-box models without feedback loops to learn that information.
-For analog simulation with effect chains, it is pretty surprising that using only two parametric gains for modeling the compression and two parametric EQs for modeling the non-linear distortions obtains the best performance --- The fewer constraints give more improvement room for the non-linear deep learning modules.
+The benchmarking results on grey-box models are presented in Table~\ref{tab:results-grey-box}.
+It can be observed that: 1) Regarding different gain computer models, static gain with a soft knee generally performs better with different level detectors.
+This aligns with the analog design of the SSL G-Bus compressor, which employs a soft knee where the knee width is automatically computed based on the threshold and ratio~\footnote{ \href{https://www.solidstatelogic.com/assets/uploads/downloads/SSL_500_Series_G_Comp_Module_User_Guide.pdf}{https://www.solidstatelogic.com/assets}}.
+2) For different level detector implementations, the switching one-pole filter achieves the best overall performance, followed by the standard one-pole filter.
+In contrast, the RNN-modulated one-pole filter performs worse.
+We speculate that this is due to the relatively simple design of the VCA compressor's level detection circuit, which is different from the LA-2A that has strong non-linear distortion due to its optical components.
+Under this scenario, overly complex models like RNN-based detectors may overfit and lead to quality degradation.
+3) egarding different test sets, a noticeable performance gap is observed between seen and unseen parameter settings.
+This can also be attributed to the changing compressor curve in the analog module~\footnoteref{mannal}, making it hard for grey-box models without explicit feedback mechanisms to capture that information.
+4) In analog effect chain simulation, it is notable that the best performance is achieved using two parametric gain modules for compression and two parametric EQs for non-linear coloration.
+This illustrates the powerful learning ability of neural networks in loose conditions.
 Experiments also show adding a simple phase inversion module would damage the model performance since there are no phasers in the actual analog module, confirming its effectiveness and explainability.